scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 Hyperbolic space
 ****************

-The :math:`n`-dimensional hyperbolic space :math:`H_n` is defined by its embedding in the :math:`(n+1)`-dimensional Minkowski space, which is a flat pseudo-Riemannian manifold, as:
+Let us recall the mathematical definition of the hyperbolic space.
+The :math:`n`-dimensional hyperbolic space :math:`H_n` is defined by its embedding in the :math:`(n+1)`-dimensional Minkowski space as:

 .. math::
    :label: hyperbolic